 - Other chemicals in high concentrations

-Many People Blame the Marine Corps for Their Health Conditions
+Many People Blame the U.S. Marine Corps for Their Health Conditions

 Service members and their families always thought the Marines would take care of them.
 They trusted them to keep them out of harm’s way while on base in North Carolina.
 They are now alleging that the Marine Corps knew about the contamination years before taking action.

 Many of the health conditions linked to the contaminated water supply take years to develop, making it difficult or impossible for family members to sue based on what happened to them.
-While VA benefits are now available—offering disability and healthcare benefits for veterans as well as treatment reimbursement for family members—there has been no way to sue and recover damages as of April 2022.
-However, this could soon change.
+While VA benefits are now available—offering disability and healthcare benefits for veterans as well as treatment reimbursement for family members—there had been no way to sue and recover damages before CLJA became law in August 2022.

 - You were there for at least 30 days.

 - Your medical records document a diagnosis included on the current list of linked conditions or you previously received treatment for one of these conditions.

 Getting Compensation for a Bladder Cancer Diagnosis Related to Camp Lejeune Water Contamination

 If you were stationed or lived at either of the affected Camp Lejeune sites for at least 30 days and have a bladder cancer diagnosis, you may be able to pursue a claim for compensation and/or healthcare from VA.
 In most cases, someone seeking disability benefits would need to show:

 - A current disability